ComputeCanada/magic_castle/docs/terraform_cloud.md

 replace the values of `organization` and `name` with the appropriate value for your cluster.

-Finally, you can retrieve the state by entering:
+4. Initialize the folder and retrieve the state:
 ```sh
 terraform init
 ```